TomBurdge/aks-argocd/README.md

 ## 1.4 Deploying the resources

-* With terragrunt, you can deploy all from a child of the root.
+* With terragrunt, you can deploy all the modules at once.
-* To simply run locally:
+* To run locally:

 ```bash
 az login